Thoracoscopy

 One of the most important uses of thoracoscopy for patients who may have mesothelioma is in diagnosis.
 A minimally invasive procedure allows a surgeon to look at the pleura, lungs, and other tissues without putting the patient at high risk for complications or side effects.

-The surgeon can also use the scope to remove a sample of tissue for a biopsy, often called a thoracoscopy with wedge resection.
-A mesothelioma biopsy is an essential part of diagnosing this condition that can be so difficult to differentiate from other types of cancer.
+The surgeon can also use the scope to remove a tissue sample for a biopsy, often called a thoracoscopy with wedge resection.
+A mesothelioma biopsy is an essential part of diagnosing this condition, which can be difficult to differentiate from other types of cancer.

 A pathologist uses the sample to rule out cancer as a cause of symptoms or to help make a diagnosis of mesothelioma or lung cancer.